vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 1. Test Case: `select 1` and then `add w/Hola t/Hello`<br>
     Expected: An Entry added to Deck 1, displayed in the Entries panel.
 Status message to say "New entry added: hola Translation: hello"

+2. Other incorrect commands to try:
+    - `add w/Hola t/Hello` without selecting a deck before
+    - `select 1` and then `add w/Hola` without providing its word
+    - `select 1` and then `t/Hello` without providing its translation

 ### 7.6 Editing an Entry
 Editing an existing entry in a particular deck